 The WCOA directs that Petitions should be filed as they would normally.
 A hearing notice will contain information for participants to access the hearing over Skype.

 Judges are instructed to conduct pre-trials first and if they become sufficiently comfortable, conduct hearings with live testimony.
 Just the same, some judges are currently ready to conduct hearings and hear testimony by phone.
-The WCOA reports that the majority of workers’ compensation judges are trained, willing and ready to move their cases and keep the process in motion.
+The WCOA reports that the majority of workers’ compensation judges are trained, willing, and ready to move their cases and keep the process in motion.

 While subpoenas and decisions are already permitted to be e-signed, the WCOA is working with the Governor to allow all documents in the workers’ compensation field to be e-signed during the coronavirus pandemic.

 Stay tuned to the Powell Law blog for more Pennsylvania workers’ compensation updates.
-This blog will be updated at the time of posting.

 Powell Law has protected and asserted the rights of injured Pennsylvania workers for 115 years.
 Contact Powell Law at (570) 961-0777.
 The consultation is FREE, and you don’t pay unless we win!